Multi Threaded Processing in SAS

-Not all procedures or processes are thread enabled.
+Not all procedures or processes support multiple threads.
 So far, the Base SAS Procedures enabled for threaded processing are the SORT, MEANS, REPORT, TABULATE, SQL and SUMMARY Procedures.
-In SAS/STAT the GLM, LOESS, REG and ROBUSTREG Procedures are supported.
-Furthermore in SAS 9.4 even more statistical procedures were thread enabled.
+SAS/STAT the GLM, LOESS, REG and ROBUSTREG Procedures supports multiple threads.
+Furthermore in SAS 9.4 even more statistical procedures supports multiple threads.

 Here, we will look at an example of using threaded processing with PROC SORT.
 When we perform a threaded sort, we split up the process.
 We pass data to several processors.
 They work on sorting the chunk of data passed top them.
 Finally the sorted data is merged back together.
 See the figure to the left for a two threaded sort.
 First, let us create a large data set with 100 Mio observations of the variable x, which is a random number between 1 and 10.

 data RandData; do i=1 to 10e7; x=ceil(10*rand('uniform')); output; end; run;

 Now, let us do a simple experiment and perform four distinct PROC SORT runs with 1, 2, 4 and 8 CPUs available for threaded sorting.
 We use the THREADS Global Option along with the CPUCOUNT= System Option to specify how many processors PROC SORT has available for concurrent processing.

 options threads cpucount=1; proc sort data=RandData; by x; run;